elad96/Analysis_of_IMDB---Data_Science/README.md

 	- Which year was the best for movie production?”
 	- “Do user ratings similar to critics ratings?”
 	- “How long should a succesfull movie be?”
-	- “Which genres people rate higher?”
+	- ”Which genres people rate higher?”

 ---------------------------------------------------------
 Submitted by: